20220794/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ## Week 1:

 ### What is Scratch?
+Scratch is a free programming language and online community where you can create your own interactive stories, games, and animations.
 ### What is visual programming?

 ### What are some programming principles that you have discovered?